Oracle Golden Gate Interview Questions

 Q. What is the minimum Database version which supports Integrated Delivery?

-Oracle 22.214.171.124 is the the minimum required database version which supports both Integrated extract and Integrated Reaplicat.
+Oracle 22.214.171.124 is the minimum required database version that supports both Integrated extract and Integrated Reaplicat.

 Q. What databases supports GoldenGate Integrated Delivery?

 Oracle Integrated Delivery is only available for Oracle Databases.

 Q. With Integrated Delivery, where can we look for the performance stats?

 Yes with 12c, performance statistics are collected in the AWR repository and the data is available via the normal AWR reports.

 Q. What are the steps required to add a new table to an existing replication setup?